Adobe Acrobat Reader DC

 Tip 2: Ensure you add detailed information every time you clear a person's usage

 The Global Object Security (GOS) policy is a setting in Adobe Reader and Adobe Acrobat that controls how cookies in Adobe products behave.
 The default setting is to "enable global object security policy" which means that every time someone renames a file or moves a file to a different location, a different cookie is created each time.
 Since Vitrium Security's content security solution relies on these cookies to track the number of 'devices' that a user opens the secured content on, it is STRONGLY recommended that end users disable this feature.

 Users will only need to do this once for one computer.
 If they wish to open the protected PDF file on a 2nd computer (assuming they have permission to do so), then they will need to disable the GOS policy in Adobe on the other computer as well.

-To learn more about disabling the GOS check out the 'How to Support Your End-Users' guide or 'How to Open a Vitrium Protected PDF with Adobe Reader' videos.
+To learn more about disabling the GOS check out the 'How to Support Your End-Users' guide.

 Why do users need to disable the Global Object Security Policy in Adobe?